How to Launch Early without Affecting the Design

 In some of the cases, it might be difficult for team members to get accustomed to a fast-paced project from a low paced one.

-In such cases, it is essential to encourage and support the positive changes in the behaviour of the team members.
+In such cases, it is essential to encourage and support the positive changes in the behavior of the team members.

 Furthermore, we should resist the temptation to rush through every project.
 Get the projects ready, that need early launch.